 In fact, most cosmetic procedures are performed on an outpatient basis in fully equipped operating rooms under either local or general anesthesia.

-Recovery times vary depending upon the procedure, but generally the healing period is between one and two weeks for facial cosmetic surgery.
-In fact, most patients resume their normal activities within two weeks following surgery.
+Recovery times vary depending upon the procedure, but generally the healing period is between 1 and 2 weeks for facial cosmetic surgery.
+In fact, most patients resume their normal activities within 2 weeks following surgery.

 - Correct the sun-damage of aging.
 There are a variety of physician recommended skin care products available.
 These products are effective for correcting aging skin, sun-damaged skin, uneven pigmentation and acne, while offering superior skin rejuvenation capabilities.
 Products such as Retin-A can help reverse some of the effects of sun damage, and ingredients such as vitamin C minimize the adverse effects of oxygen radicals on the skin.
 Such skin care products have been scientifically shown to have a beneficial effect on aging skin.

 - Rejuvenate tired skin.
 Chemical peels, microneedling, micropens, and microdermabrasion offer state-of-the-art renewal of skin that is tired, dull-looking, or damaged.
 Patients emerge with smoother, softer and healthier-looking skin.
 Laser rejuvenation, intense pulsed light, radiofrequency, electrical, heat and low-level light devices are other techniques that can be used to refresh skin and correct some of the signs of aging.